ReTabAD: A Benchmark for Restoring Semantic Context in Tabular Anomaly Detection: Dataset Details

 \subsection{Data Collection}

 The datasets were carefully curated by selecting genuine tabular datasets from ADBench~\citep{han2022adbench} and tracing back to their original sources, with the majority sourced from the UCI Machine Learning Repository\footnote{https://archive.ics.uci.edu/}.
 By accessing the original data sources, we identified and corrected erroneous preprocessing steps present in ADBench and verified the appropriate definitions of anomalies for each dataset.
 This rigorous validation process resulted in datasets that differ from their ADBench counterparts, ensuring higher quality and more reliable anomaly labels.
-We additionally filtered out datasets lacking sufficient metadata or showing performance saturation across methods to maintain benchmark discriminative power.
+We additionally filtered out datasets lacking sufficient metadata, with performance saturation across methods (defined as AUROC/AUPRC $\geq$ 0.99 for most models), or having small sample sizes ($<$ 100 samples) to maintain benchmark discriminative power.
 We further enriched our collection by incorporating additional high-quality datasets from Kaggle\footnote{https://www.kaggle.com/} to ensure broader domain coverage.
 We provide both raw data and preprocessing code to ensure reproducibility and transparency.
 Complete source information, dataset access links, and preprocessing scripts are available in our benchmark repository, and all datasets are publicly accessible.